 Session Wrap Up: Some Wins, Some Big Challenges for the Hospitality Industry

-The Oregon Legislature officially came to a close on June 30 with dozens of new laws affecting Oregon's hospitality industry.
+The 2019 Oregon Legislative Session brought compromise, controversy and new legislation impacting every Oregonian in major ways.
 Several new bills will impact how restaurants and lodging properties conduct business in the near future.
-These and other new legislation will impact hospitality businesses financially, logistically and legally.
-From finding alternatives to plastic takeout bags to administering new human resource policies around discrimination including sexual harassment to increases in license fees, restaurants and lodging properties will need to stay up to date on these laws and the changes needed to ensure compliance.
+There were some bills that could have been much worse but weren’t, due to key negotiations and education of legislators by ORLA government affairs staff.
+These and other new legislation will impact hospitality businesses financially, logistically and legally–businesses will need to stay up to date on these laws and the changes needed to ensure compliance.

 The following are components to ORLA’s advocacy work inside the halls of our capitol building:

 Protecting Dedicated Local Lodging Tax Funds for Tourism Promotion and Facilities

 Since lodging tax reforms in 2003, Oregon has seen the power of tourism and its positive economic impact for the people of our state.
 Tourism continues to produce results for us as an export economy.
 According to a report by Longwoods International, every dollar we invest outside of Oregon in tourism promotion results in $237 in visitor spending and $11 in local and state tax revenue.
 Our achievements in tourism must be nurtured and continued strategic promotions will be necessary to encourage domestic and international travelers to choose our great state for their next professional or personal experience.

 Opposing a .05 Blood Alcohol Content Threshold